-- At the post level: Work on your post introduction.
+- At the post level: Work on your post title and introduction.
 Treat it like your story’s lead.
 Make it entertaining.
 Add a copywriting hook.
 But, keep it clear and tell your readers what your post is about and what its key message is.

 - At the paragraph level: Just like your post’s opening line(s), your paragraph’s opening or leading sentence should summarize what that paragraph is about.
 Basically, you need to make your point right at the opening of each paragraph.

 - At the sentence level: Ditch the passive voice – when you start writing in the active voice, you’ll start placing the most important information right at the beginning of your sentence.
 (You’ll also naturally write shorter sentences as a result.)